 Each study uses a core resource book or “spine” to ensure thorough coverage.
 For the younger level, the core book is The European World by Barbara Hanawalt.
 Along with this and the books I’ve already listed, the study for younger students uses a number of other books such as The Adventures of Robin Hood by Roger Lancelyn Green, Castle by David Macaulay, Morning Star of the Reformation by Andy Thompson, and The Trumpeter of Krakow by Eric P. Kelly.

-Both of these guides are relatively recent publications, and they feature the colorful new format typical of most of Beautiful Feet’s newer guides.
-They also incorporate hands-on activities and projects and many website for both additional information and activities.
+Both of these guides are relatively recent publications, and they feature the colorful format typical of most of Beautiful Feet’s newer guides.
+They also incorporate hands-on activities and projects and many websites for both additional information and activities.
 Hands-on activities such as creating your own medieval manuscript will often require additional resources and a significant amount of time.
 Some activities such as writing a medieval ballad and performing it just require time.
 Other activities such as adding pictures to a timeline are relatively simple.
 Map work also receives serious attention with numerous assignments.

 Students create a notebook for their vocabulary words and definitions as well as their answers to comprehension questions.
 However, they also create a portfolio of their best work—reports, projects such as the medieval manuscript, photos, poems, etc. Recognizing that we live in the digital age, the guide suggests that the “portfolio can be a dedicated notebook, a website or blog—whatever medium the student feels most comfortable using.”